Physics is the study of the laws of the Universe. Everything from the formation of stars to the structure of the atoms in your body.

 Astrophysics is the study of the physics behind the characteristics of the heavenly bodies, such as stars, galaxies and black holes.
 Astrophysicists work on both the acquisition of data about these bodies and trying to understand their physics and origins.
 Find out more about astrophysics.

 There are many other areas of space technology and science where physicists work, such as the creation of new detectors and communications equipment used across the space sector.

 Most physics courses will teach general maths and physics in the first couple of years of the degree, usually with some experimental modules as well.
 In the subsequent years you will be able to specialise in learning about the areas of physics that you are interested in.
 Quite often the topics available will depend on the special focus of the university you are at, so make sure to check these out before!
 Some topics that are generally studied are:

 Core Mathematics - Introduction to basic mathematical techniques commonly used in physics, including algebra, complex numbers, differential equations, vectors and vector calculus and statistics.

 Core Physics - Introduction to a range of basic physics courses, including dynamics, electromagnetism, waves, condensed matter, fluids, and quantum mechanics.

 Laboratory Experiment - Introductions to a range of experimental and laboratory techniques, including experimental analysis.
 It is usually related directly to the physics taught in other modules.

-Speciality Physics - Much more specific courses designed to allow you to specialise your degee.
+Speciality Physics - Much more specific courses designed to allow you to specialise your degree.
 Examples include, quantum mechanics, quantum field theory, radiation, space instrumentation, planetary science, astrophysics and medical physics.
 These can be further detail on topics you've already studied, or completely new ones all together.
-You should check the course brochure of the Universities you are interested in to see which topics are available to you.
+You should check the course brochure of the universities you are interested in to see which topics are available to you.